 Marilynn Fauth has coordinated our programs and services since 2001.
 She has more than thirty years of experience as a grantwriter, 20 as a proposal reviewer and 16 as an Executive Director of a grassroots nonprofit.

 All of which means that her answers to your inquiries are based on understanding and having been in your shoes.

 Prior to her career in the nonprofit sector Marilynn was an educator; a stay-at-home mom and small business owner.
 Each of those endeavors added to the skills she now employs in her work with nonprofits.

 Her most prized accomplishment was becoming credentialed as a Grant Professional, or Grant Professional Certified, which validates knowledge of and competency in the grants profession through education, experience, professional development, community involvement, and a psychometrically sound examination.

-Marilynn is driven by a passion for the sector, an appreciation of the diversity represented, as well as an entertaining sense of humor.
+Marilynn is driven by her passion for the sector and an appreciation for the diversity represented in the community.

 Supported by a grant from the Foellinger Foundation and funds from the Paul Clarke endowment held at the Community Foundation of Greater Fort Wayne